aorinevo/nyc-node-demo-reappsjs/README.md

 In either case, replace the path in the above command with the path that points to the location of the reapps.js file on your local machine.

-## Basic Use
+## Basic Usage
 * Clone NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets.
-* Update system variables JAVA_HOME, MAVEN_OPTS, MAVEN_HOME, etc...
+* Install dependencies
+  - Java
+  - Maven
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos in (1).
-* With "reapps" aliased (see above - How to alias a command), run "reapps --action=initEnvs" from anywhere in the command line.
+* With "reapps" aliased (see above - How to alias a command), run "reapps --action=initBox" from anywhere in the command line.
 * run "maven clean install" from BloomiesCommonUI root
 * run "maven clean install --Dmaven.test.skip=true" in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run "maven jetty:run -o" in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe